amirmasadi/react-first-try/README.md

 1- First download the zip file or `clone the project`.

-2- Install the dependencies with `npm start` command.
+2- Install the dependencies with `npm i` command.

 3- Use `npm start` command to run the app in the development mode.